-The Modern Languages Department runs a successful exchange with Colegio Calasanz in Salamanca in the region of Castilla y León, and students in Year 10 taking Spanish are encouraged to participate in this programme.
-This is a fantastic chance for students to develop their language skills in a real life context and to experience family life in Spain.
+The Modern Languages Department has run a successful Spanish exchange for over 10 years, and students in Years 10 and 11 taking Spanish are encouraged to participate in this programme.
+This is a fantastic chance for students to develop their language skills in a real-life context and to experience family life in Spain.